Evan Engram Player Prop Bets for NFL Week 18 | New York vs. Washington 1/9/2022

 Matchup vs. Washington

-- Engram's 31.5 receiving yards per game in his eight career matchups against the Football Team are 2.0 more than his over/under for Sunday's game.
+- Engram is averaging 31.5 receiving yards per game in eight career matchups against the Football Team, 1.0 more than his receiving yards prop bet over/under for Sunday's game (30.5).

-- Engram, in eight matchups, had a touchdown catch twice.
-But he did not have multiple TDs in either of those games.
+- Engram has caught a touchdown pass versus the Football Team twice, but did not have multiple TDs in either of those games.

-- The Football Team have the NFL's 29th-ranked pass defense this season, surrendering 276.1 yards per game through the air.
+- The Football Team are conceding 276.1 passing yards per game this year, the NFL's 29th-ranked pass defense.

-- With 33 passing TDs allowed this year, the Football Team defense is ranked 32nd in the NFL.

 Recent Performances

-- In last week's outing against the Bears, Engram was targeted two times, totaling 12 yards on one reception.
+- In last week's matchup with the Bears, Engram caught one pass for 12 yards while being targeted two times.

-- During his last three games, Engram's 12 targets have resulted in nine catches for 62 yards (20.7 ypg) and one touchdown.
+- Engram has nine receptions (on 12 targets) for 62 yards and one touchdown in his last three games, averaging 20.7 yards per game.

 Engram's New York Teammates